 A few walls, a ceiling, a floor.
 Straight lines, an open box.
 This can be ok – it’s open, it’s ready to be filled, it’s fairly simplistic.
 In fact, from the perspective of many teachers and long-time practitioners, the information seems insanely simplistic.
 So, it must be easy for students – right?

 Wrong.
 The reality is that this simple, bland structure often reaps more confusion – and given the sometimes deadpan delivery andpressure of testing – it can be too much to take.
 Students drop out, do poorly, or zombie walk their way through.
 Some enterprising individuals manage to fill the empty walls with color, to find sources of information that energize them.
 Others come with pre-existing knowledge that keeps them inspired – they are excited no matter what they’re learning!

-I created the Shennong Relational Herb Learning Method to share the way one enterprising young student (myself) solved the problem of loss of inspiration and interest in Chinese herbs.
+I created the Shennong Relational Herb Learning Method (Update 2014: course currently on hiatus) to share the way one enterprising young student (myself) solved the problem of loss of inspiration and interest in Chinese herbs.
 Many who have gone through the course have enjoyed it, and people jump on board with the course to this day.

 But, it’s not enough.